basknol/MMM-QRCode/README.md

 		</tr>
 		<tr>
 			<td>showRaw</td>
-			<td>Show raw text<br />
+			<td>Show raw text (= config option text) under the QR code<br />
 				<br /><b>Default value:</b> <code>true</code>
 				<br />This value is <b>OPTIONAL</b>
 			</td>
 		</tr>
 		<tr>
 			<td>hideModuleOnLoad</td>
 			<td>Hide this module if you don't want to show the QR code by default.
-Show the module only when needed, for example using the command <code>mm:hide module:MMM-QRCode</code> with the<a href="https://github.com/basknol/MMM-PushBulletNotifications">MMM-PushBulletNotifications</a> module or the <a href="https://github.com/Jopyth/MMM-Remote-Control">MMM-Remote-Control</a> module<br />
+Show the module only when needed, for example using the command <code>mm:show module:MMM-QRCode</code> with the <a href="https://github.com/basknol/MMM-PushBulletNotifications">MMM-PushBulletNotifications</a> module or the <a href="https://github.com/Jopyth/MMM-Remote-Control">MMM-Remote-Control</a> module<br />
 				<br /><b>Default value:</b> <code>false</code>
 				<br />This value is <b>OPTIONAL</b>
 			</td>